bvetsa/AgentForge/README.md

 **Phase 2:** Implemented the read-only project inspection tool system.

+**Phase 3:** Implemented patch proposal artifacts.

 The current implementation is a CLI tool that loads YAML-defined agents and workflows, runs agents sequentially using a mock LLM client, passes structured shared state between agents, gathers deterministic read-only project context from configured tools, and writes traceable run artifacts.
+Agents can now be configured to produce reviewable patch proposal artifacts.

-AgentForge still does not modify source files, generate patches, execute tests as an agent tool, call real LLM APIs, or let agents dynamically decide which tools to call.
+AgentForge still does not apply patches, modify project source files, execute tests as an agent tool, call real LLM APIs, or let agents dynamically decide which tools to call.
+File modification is intentionally deferred to Phase 4 so humans remain in control.

 ## Local Setup